abboudl/Chik-p/readme.md

 - **0-Initial-Setup-Stage:** explains how to generate credentials, how to set up a GCP project, and how create an administration VM for your CTF.
 Provides a number of helper scripts.
 - **1-Cloud-Resource-Provisioning-Stage:** Contains a set of gcloud scripts that lay the foundation for your CTF by provisioning cloud resources such as hosts, GKE clusters, IP addresses, firewall rules, etc.
 - **2-Wireguard-VPN-Setup-Stage:** Contains a docker image of a Wireguard VPN as well as Ansible playbooks to provision the Wireguard VM and deploy the Wireguard service.
-- **3-Host-Configuration-Stage:** Contains Ansible playbooks to configure hosts prior to service deployment by installing needed packages, transferring credentials (SSH Keys), and manipulating system properties.
+- **3-Host-Configuration-Stage:** Contains Ansible playbooks to configure hosts prior to service deployment ( install needed packages, transfer credentials (SSH Keys), and manipulate system properties).
-- **4-Service-Deployment-Stage:** Contains Ansible playbooks that deploy services stored in *Service Modules* (CTFd, ELK, HAProxy, and Nginx).
+- **4-Service-Deployment-Stage:** Contains Ansible playbooks that deploy services stored in *Service Containers* (CTFd, ELK, HAProxy, and Nginx).

 Service Containers house one or more related services to be deployed during the **Service Deployment Stage**.
 They are 4 service containers:
 - **S1-CTF-Services-ELK:** contains docker images for a 3-node elasticsearch cluster, logstash, and Kibana.